endymion1818/deliciousreverie/src/pages/post/testing-form-checkboxes.md

 categories:
 - development
 date: "2020-04-24T15:21:21+01:00"
-description: "I learned a few tricks recently when I was writing a test for a series of checkboxes that also had a 'select all' option."
+description: "Having written the functionality for a series of checkboxes that also had a 'select all' option, I needed to validate what I'd done in a unit test.
+Here's how I did that."
 draft: false
 tags:
 - javascript